by Clay Mills

 Testing 1…2…3..
 Is this Mic on??

-When I put together my home recording studio, I put a lot of thought into what microphone would I choose if I could only choose one.
-I settled on the Shure SM7.
-At $399 it won’t crank the bank and it sounds way more expensive.
-It’s been used on pop vocalists like Michael Jackson and country crooners like Luke Bryan.
-But it is also killer on just about any situation or instrument you throw at it.
-I paired mine with a simple Cloudlifter CL-1 preamp for a little extra color and gain.
+When I put together my home recording studio, I put a lot of consideration into which microphone would I choose if I only can choose one.
+For me, it’s the Shure SM7.
+At $399, it won’t crank the bank and it sounds more expensive than the price tag.
+The Shure SM7 has been used on pop vocalists like Michael Jackson and country crooners like Luke Bryan.
+It’s also killer on just about any situation or instrument you throw at it.
+I pair mine with a simple Cloudlifter CL-1 preamp for a little extra color and gain.

-An even more affordable mic that I’ve seen used on hit records these days is the Aston Origin coming in around $299.
+The Aston Origin in even more affordable mic I’ve seen used on hit records coming in around $299.

-What about drums and keys my home recording studio, you ask?
+What about drum pads and keyboard controllers for my home recording studio, you ask?

-At the top of this page, I have a short documentary video you can watch as I go through my set-up.
+At the top of this blog, there’s a short documentary video where you can watch me go through my set-up.
 You’ll notice for drums I love the Native Instruments Maschine Mikro.
-The pads feel great and there are loads of drum kits and loops you can get for the Maschine.
+The pads feel great, and there are loads of drum kits and loops you can get for the Maschine.
 It also sequences and samples for you nerds!
-It goes for around $269 on amazon.
+You’ll drop around $269 for this on amazon.
 They even have an iPhone version that’s been used on hit records.

-Right now I’m using an Arturia Keylab 49 keyboard controller.
+At the moment, I’m using an Arturia Keylab 49 keyboard controller.
 I first used this in Mat Kearney’s studio and was extremely impressed.
-It also comes with some tasty sounding keyboard samples that you will need for your productions.
-These rival much more expensive controller in function and playability.
+It also comes with some tasty sounding keyboard samples you’ll need for your productions.
+These rival a much more expensive controller in function and playability.